Phono stage pre-amps? 180 gram vinyl? Who can make sense of it all? No sweat, fam. Here’s everything you need to know about record players.

 The human ear naturally exaggerates the highest (around 20kHz) and lowest frequencies (around 20Hz) at high volume, meaning sounds become more dynamic according to loudness.
 Records are mixed and mastered to sound best when played loud, so the loudness button replicates these inner-ear dynamics at low volume by boosting the highs and lows.
 If you always listen at low or normal volume, you should leave the loudness setting on.

 What about the bass and treble settings?

 Records are mixed and mastered to represent the artist’s intentions.
 Extra equalizing usually isn’t necessary except to correct for sonic abnormalities created by a room (absorbing specific frequencies, for instance) or to correct inferior equipment.
-In short, you can generally leave the bass and treble alone.
+In short, if you buy decent stereo equipment, you can generally leave the bass and treble alone.

 Was digital audio created by Satan himself or by one of his demons?